junxit/us-congress-bills-115/metadata.md

 - 2018-03-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 343.
 - 2018-03-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1977-1978; text of measure as reported in Senate: CR S1977-1978)
 - 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1977-1978; text of measure as reported in Senate: CR S1977-1978)
+- 2018-03-23 — Message on Senate action sent to the House.
+- 2018-03-26 — Received in the House.
+- 2018-03-26 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-03-26 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.